ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### States

-The models in the Exchange MAPI Protocol Test Suites package define a serial of states to simulate the state change of the SUT.
+The models in the Exchange MAPI Protocol Test Suites package define a series of states to simulate the state change of the SUT.
 The states are defined as static variables in the model class.
 Each action checks the current state to decide its appropriate operation, and it will also update the state if the SUT state is changed.